djeffersonx/silva_djefferson_exercise/README.md

 This project is a Java SpringBoot microservice that spins up a REST API, called Roles API, to improve upon the capabilities of the Users API and the Teams API.

+## API documentation

+This project is using [Spring Doc OpenAPI project](https://springdoc.org/) to auto generate the API documentation.

+The documentation will be available at `http://server:port/swagger-ui.html`

+If you are running locally the url will be: [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 # How to run

 ## Docker